Library Usage Surges

 The latest developments now include is own website coupled

 with online catalog (also donated by the New York Chapter).
-This is in
+This is in keeping

-a result the collection is now visible to the outside world.
+result the collection is now visible to the outside world.
 This means that

 patrons in the village or outside will be able to search for items before